shadoh420/DTS_Skinner/README.md

 2. If the program doesn't automatically open, use tray icon or browser at `http://localhost:5000/`.
 3. Replace `.png` textures in `static/textures/`.
 4. Use the mouse to control the view, use the buttons for upside-down models.
+5. Right click the system tray icon to fully close the program when you're done (save your skins first).

 ## Usage (Developer)